 Artificial Intelligence in Robotics and Personal Robots

-Dr. Goldenberg is the founder of the field of Robotics at University of Toronto where he has been since 1982 as a Professor of Mechanical and Industrial Engineering, cross appointed in the Institute of Biomaterials & Biomedical Engineering, and in the Electrical and Computer Engineering.
-He is currently a Professor Emeritus.
-Dr. Goldenberg is also an Adjunct Professor at Ryerson University, a Guest Professor at Nanjing University of Science and Technology, P.R.
-China, and a Guest Professor at the Institute of Biomedical Engineering, Chinese Academy of Science, Tianjin, P. R. China
+Dr. Goldenberg is the founder of the field of Robotics at University of Toronto where he has been since 1982 as a Professor of Mechanical and Industrial Engineering, cross appointed in the Institute of Biomaterials & Biomedical Engineering and the Electrical and Computer Engineering.
+Since 2011 he has been a Professor Emeritus.
+Dr. Goldenberg is also an Adjunct Professor at Ryerson University and Guest Professor at Nanjing University of Science and Technology, P.R.
+China.

 Dr. Goldenberg has supervised to-date the largest number of graduate students in the Faculty of Applied Science and Engineering (46 PhD and 64 MASc).
-He has an exceptional publication record with over 7500 citations (128 archival journal papers, 294 papers in major conferences, 15 book chapters and 105 patents granted and applied).
-The citations count is one of the highest in the Faculty of Applied Science & Engineering.
+He has an exceptional publication record with over 8300 citations (128 archival journal papers, 294 papers in major conferences, 15 book chapters and 105 patents granted and applied).

-Dr. Goldenberg is the founder and President of Engineering Services Inc. (ESI) – www.esit.com, established in 1982.
+Dr. Goldenberg is the founder and now former President of Engineering Services Inc. (ESI) – www.esit.com, established in 1982.
 ESI is a high-technology company involved in the development of robotics-based automation and technology.
 Under his leadership the company has achieved significant growth and a global leading role in a wide range of industrial sectors.
-From 2000-2001 Dr. Goldenberg was also the President of Virtek Engineering Science Inc. (VESI), a high-technology company formed with the acquisition of part of ESI by Virtek Vision International Ltd., a publiclylisted company.
-Dr. Goldenberg is also President of Anviv Mechatronics Inc. (AMI) – www.anviv.com, which he founded in 2006.
-Anviv is a high-technology company involved in the development of mechatronics products.
-It was operational 2006 – 2015 and resumed operations in 2019.
+From 2000 – 2001 Dr. Goldenberg was also the President of Virtek Engineering Science Inc. (VESI), a high-technology company formed with the acquisition of part of ESI by Virtek Vision International Ltd., a company listed publicly.
+Dr. Goldenberg is also President of ANVIV Mechatronics Inc. (AMI), which he founded in 2006.
+ANVIV is a high-technology company involved in the development of mechatronics products.
 In May 2015 ESI has been acquired by a Chinese consortium located in Shenzhen, P.R.
 China.
 Dr. Goldenberg has continued to be the President of ESI after the acquisition until the Chinese consortium became a public company in November 2016 listed in Hong Kong and Dr. Goldenberg was appointed as Chief Technology Officer of the public company.
 He terminated this appointment on May 12, 2019.

 Dr. Goldenberg is a Life Fellow of the Institute of Electrical and Electronics Engineers, Inc. (IEEE), a Fellow of the American Society of Mechanical Engineers (ASME), a Fellow of the Engineering Institute of Canada (EIC), a Fellow of the Canadian Academy of Engineering (CAE), a Fellow of The American Association for the Advancement of Science (AAAS), a Member of the Professional Engineers of Ontario (PEng), and a Designated Consulting Engineer in Ontario.
 He is the recipient of the 2010 PEO Engineering Medal for Entrepreneurship, the 2013 EIC Sir John Kennedy Medal for Outstanding Merit in the Engineering Profession, the 2016 IEEE Canada A.G.L.
 McNaughton Gold Medal for Exemplary Contributions to the Engineering Profession, and 2018 Honorary PhD from the Technion, Israel Institute of Technology.